nadu-pitt/nadu-pitt.github.io/all_news.md

 title: News

 ---
-- 04/2025: We have one full paper accepted by CHI 2025 on human-AI teaming during cyberattacks and another one accepted by IEEE Transactions on Human-Machine Systems on explainable AI in automated vehicles.
+- 04/2025: We have one full paper accepted by CHI 2025 on explainable AI and human-AI teaming during cyberattacks.
+Congratulations to Yaohan!
+See you in Yokohama.

+- 04/2025: We have one full paper accepted by IEEE Transactions on Human-Machine Systems on explainable AI in automated vehicles.
 Congratulations to Yaohan and Lesong!

 - 12/2024: We have a full paper accepted at HRI 2025, which received the Best Paper Award for research on user aspects of wheelchair-mounted robotic arms.
 Congratulations to Lesong!
 See you in Melbourne.